JasonSwingen/JasonSwingen.github.io/_posts/2014-11-4-Blogging-with-Jekyll.md

 image: /images/Jekyll.png
 ---

-## We are Live!

-This is my first post after getting my github pages set up and running with __Jekyll__.
+This is my first post after getting my github pages set up and running with <a target="_blank" href="http://jekyllrb.com/">Jekyll</a>.

 ## My Workflow